MontiCore/montiarc/docs/index.md

 specification and modeling of cyber-physical systems.
 The architecture of a cyber-physical system is described as a [component](./Reference/Component/index.md) and [connector](./Reference/Component/Connectors.md) (C&C) system, in which autonomously acting components perform computations.
-Components have clear defined [interfaces](./Reference/Component/Interfaces.md) that consists of stable, typed, directed ports.
+Components have clearly defined [interfaces](./Reference/Component/Interfaces.md) that consist of stable, typed, directed ports.

 Each component defines a cyber-physical function, which maps streams of input messages to stream of output messages.